weblyzard/nilsimsa/README.md

   - added `bitwiseDifference` which yields the number of bits that differ between hashes
   - improved test coverage
   - code cleanup

+* 0.0.3:
+  - reduced the number of necessary dependencies (commons-io and commons-codec)
+  - improved javadoc
+  - publish library on maven central